-- Expenses for performing your job as a fee-basis state or local government official, - Performing-arts-related business expenses as a qualified performing artist, or - Impairment-related work expenses as an individual with a disability.
+- Expenses for performing your job as a fee-basis state or local government official. - Performing-arts-related business expenses as a qualified performing artist, or - Impairment-related work expenses as an individual with a disability.

 See the line 10 instructions for definitions.
-If you are not required to file Form 2106, enter your expenses directly on Schedule A (Form 1040). line 20.
+If you are not required to file Form 2106, enter your expenses directly on Schedule A (Form 1040), line 20.

 Line 5.
 Enter your allowable meals and entertainment expense.
 Include meals while away from your tax home overnight and other business meals and entertainment.
 Instead of actual cost, you may be able to claim the standard meal allowance for your daily meals and incidental expenses while away from your tax home overnight.
 Under this method, you deduct a specified amount, depending on where you travel, instead of keeping records of your actual meal expenses.
 However, you must still keep records to prove the time, place, and business purpose of your travel.
-See Pub.
-463 to figure your deduction using the standard meal allowance.